JosephABudd/kickzig/Backend-Startup.md

 The back-end code begins at **src/@This/backend/api.zig.
 The file contains a fn kickStart() which starts the back-end after the front-end is up and running.

-I want the app's contact list to load when the app starts so it happens in the only line I added.
+I want the app's contact list to load when the app starts.

-* line 17. gave functionality to fn kickStart().
+* lines 17 & 18. build the contact list in fn kickStart().

 ```zig
   1 ⎥ /// This is the back-end's API.